potassco/telingo/README.md

 used.
 If both leading and trailing primes are used then this is equivalent to removing the lesser amount of primes from both sides.

+The `_` can be used as an initially operator.
+For example `_p` evaluates to true if `p` holds in the initial state.
+It can be used wherever past operators can be used.

 Atoms referring to the future are only accepted in heads of normal rules and constraints.
 Atoms referring to the past are only accepted in rule bodies (and negative rule heads).